ahmedk92/ahmedk92.github.io/_posts/2019-03-23-Rendering off main thread in iOS.md

 - When using `NSAttributedString`'s boundingRect:
     - You have to use an `NSAttributedString` instance with at least `.font` and `.foregroundColor` attributes set, or else it won't give correct results.
     - The first `CGSize` parameter it takes marks what constrained dimension it expects, and what other dimension to compute.
 For example, to emulate the behaviour of a `UILabel` with `numberOfLines` set to 0, you provide a fixed width, and a height value of `.greatestFiniteMagnitude`.
 [Example](https://github.com/ahmedk92/PrerenderingDemo/blob/a17dddf3bf609344499056c1b52e16bee40bf3ee/PrerenderingDemo/LabelModel.swift#L31).

+## Update (06-09-2019)
+This made its way to a talk at a [SwiftCairo](https://twitter.com/SwiftCairo) meet-up.
+You can find the slides and a sample code [here](https://github.com/ahmedk92/AsyncDrawing).